-

 Are there any general merger control, anti-trust/competition and/or foreign direct investment regimes applicable to venture capital investments in the jurisdiction?

-Venture capital investments are in this regard no different from other (M&A / financing) transactions that are regulated in Germany.
-Seed and early-stage venture capital transactions are in general due to their size not subject to anti-trust/competition law and merger control.
-If venture capital transactions, in which for example state venture capitalists, venture capital investment vehicles of large industrial companies and/or business angels with many investments participate, exceed the relevant turnover thresholds according to the German Act against Restraints of Competition (Gesetz gegen Wettbewerbsbeschränkungen (GWB)) then those transactions are subject to merger control by the Germany the Federal Cartel Office.
+Venture capital investments are in this regard subject to the same legal framework as other (M&A / financing) transactions in Germany.
+However, seed and early-stage venture capital transactions are in general due to their size not subject to anti-trust/competition law and merger control.
+However, transactions involving state-backed venture capital investors, corporate venture vehicles of large industrial companies, or business angels with multiple investments may become subject to merger control if the relevant turnover thresholds under the German Act against Restraints of Competition (Gesetz gegen Wettbewerbsbeschränkungen (GWB)) are exceeded.
+In such cases, the transaction must be notified to the German Federal Cartel Office (Bundeskartellamt) for review.

 -